Board of Directors

 RVA’s staffing team is dedicated to working towards the best outcomes for Australians living with a rare disease.

-Louise has post-graduate qualifications in psychology and has managed a consulting business for the past seven years.
+Louise has extensive experience working as a consultant and coach in the corporate sector and has post graduate qualifications in psychology.
 Her connection with rare conditions began when her first child was born with a rare metabolic disorder.
 Louise has been involved in rare disease support and advocacy for over 10 years and she is the current Vice President of the Metabolic Dietary Disorders Association (MDDA).
 She has led successful advocacy campaigns for access to medicines and support programs for people with rare disorders of protein metabolism.
 Louise is a previous RVA Board member, current member of the Queensland Genomics Community Advisory Board and a founding board member of the Global Association for PKU.

-Sarah is a passionate storyteller, a qualified journalist, and has over 10 years’ worth of experience working in Communications.
-A published author, Sarah has extensive experience across a range of sectors, particularly in the not-for-profit space.
-She is committed to using her skills to benefit Australians living with a rare disease.
+Sarah is a qualified journalist and has over 10 years’ worth of experience working in communications.
+In addition to publishing a picture book, Sarah has been published in ‘The Huffington Post’, ‘Elephant Journal’, ‘Mamamia’, ‘The Age’, ‘Women’s Agenda’, ‘SBS Online’ and more.
+Sarah has extensive experience across a range of sectors, particularly in the not-for-profit space.
+She is dedicated to using her skills to benefit Australians living with a rare disease.

 Anne works for RVA as our Administrative Officer and is based in Victoria.
 Anne has a personal connection with rare disease and lives with Fabry Disease.
 She also cares for a child living with Fabry Disease.
 Anne is on the Fabry Australia committee.